-When people began to exercise their liberty and the pursuit of happiness.

-The Fifth Amendment plainly states that whenever government "takes" private property for public use such as for public roads or for public health and safety (by way of modern “zoning”) -the government must pay "just compensation" to the owner.
-Yet, for roughly a century, a tradition has developed in the courts that have allowed local agencies
+The 5th Amendment plainly states that whenever government takes private property for public use such as for public roads or for public health and safety (by way of modern “zoning”), the government must pay just compensation to the owner.
+Yet, for roughly a century, a tradition has developed in the courts that has allowed local agencies and commissions to regulate virtually out of existence many citizens’ right to the property.
+Thankfully, the Rehnquist Court issued several rulings that have helped stem the tide of such oppression (see the Pacific Legal Foundation’s website), but the abuse is still alive and well across the breadth of our nation, nonetheless.

-THE CHAPTER 4 ‘THE TRUTHS AND UNTRUTHS”

-and commissions to regulate virtually out of existence many citizens' right to use the property.
-Thankfully, the Rehnquist Court issued several rulings that have helped to stem the tide of such oppression (see the Pacific Legal Foundation's website) --but the abuse is still alive and well across the breadth of our nation, nonetheless.
 And with that full, profoundly entrenched tradition of land-use oppression has come a profound weakening of the American dream for nearly all of us.
-If we don't realize that, it is because we've never tried to develop a piece of property, or add on a room, or operate kinds of businesses from our home.
-Bear in mind, as well, that the layers of bureaucracy that hinder regular land use add considerably not only to the escalating cost of housing but to the cost of all goods and services produced by business or industry--so that all of us pay the price of oppressive land-use controls, as consumers.
-Such artificial meddling with the economy robs all of us of much-needed opportunity on a scale that is colossal--make no mistake.
-Again, one overriding purpose Of our, Constitution is to protect our right to do creative, innocuous, industrious things. we find today, unfortunately, is government and special interests preventing us from coming up with all sorts of hopes and aspirations for the new and largely unexplored continent.
+If we don’t realize this, it is because we’ve never tried to develop a piece of property, or add on a room, or operate businesses from our homes.
+Bear in mind that the layers of bureaucracy that hinder regular land use add considerably not only to the escalating cost of housing but also to the cost of all goods and services produced by business or industry so that all of us pay the price of oppressive land-use controls as consumers.
+Such artificial meddling with the economy robs all of us of much-needed opportunity on a colossal scale—make no mistake.
+Again, one overriding purpose of our constitution is to protect our right to do creative, innocuous, industrious things.

-.
-Many of these dreams focused on owning land and establishing prosperous businesses, which would theoretically generate happiness, and some people also incorporated ideals of religious freedom into their American Dreams.
+We find today, unfortunately, that government and special interests prevent us from coming up with all sorts of hopes and aspirations.
+Many of these dreams focus on owning land and establishing prosperous businesses, which would theoretically generate happiness, and some people have also incorporated ideals of religious freedom into their American dreams.

-Several people wrote about the American Dream, codifying the concept, and entrenching it in American society.
-For people who are credulous in the American dream, anything is attainable through hard with our property without undue interference from others or the government.
+Several people have written about the American dream, codifying the concept and entrenching it in American society.
+For people who believe in the American dream, anything is attainable through hard work without undue interference from others or the government.

-Critics of the American Dream also point out that many versions of the dream equate prosperity with happiness and that happiness may not always be that simple.
+Critics of the American dream also point out that many versions of the dream equate prosperity with happiness and that happiness may not always be that simple.
 The idea may forever remain amazingly out of reach for some Americans, making it more like a cruel joke than a genuine dream.

-Someone who manages to achieve his or her version of the American Dream may be said to be "living the dream," and everyone has a unique interpretation of what the American Dream might be.
-Fundamentally, the American Dream is about hope and the potential for change and one could argue that people who enact change in some way, even a small way, are living the dream.
+Someone who manages to achieve his or her version of the American dream may be said to be “living the dream,” and everyone has a unique interpretation of what the American dream might be.
+Fundamentally, the American dream is about hope and the potential for change, and one could argue that people who enact change in some way, even a small way, are living the dream.